MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

     }
 ```

 If we run this, we'll get exactly the same 50-50 result we got before.
-However, what we're really interested in is how the second qubit reacts to the first being measured.
+However, what we're interested in is how the second qubit reacts to the first being measured.
 We'll add this statistic with a new version of the `BellTest` operation:

 ```qsharp
     operation BellTest (count : Int, initial: Result) : (Int, Int, Int) {